twhite96/chys-docs/index.md

 # Overview

 <div class="alert alert-warning" markdown="1">
 **Warning**: These docs are currently being worked on and are incomplete.
 I am doing quite a bit and writing good documentation is *hard*.
-Bare with me.
+Bear with me.
 </div>

 > Check Yo Self is  a site to check the grammar and spelling of your markdown blog posts/texts.